ektrah/nsec/index.md

     $ dotnet add package NSec.Cryptography --version 19.1.0-preview1

-NSec runs on .NET Core 2.2, 2.1 and 1.1 on Windows, Linux and Mac, and requires a C# 7.2 or F# 4.5 compiler (or later).
+NSec runs on .NET Core 2.2 and 2.1 on Windows, Linux and Mac, and requires a C# 7.2 or F# 4.5 compiler (or later).
 See [[Installation]] for more details.